ibm-cloud-docs/apps/starter-kits.md

 * A snippet is a few lines of code that is often presented in an IDE.
 Snippets help a developer integrate with a programming language syntax or support integration with a defined API.
 * A demonstration is usually high in quality and fidelity and uses a range of services and integration points.
 It often requires setup time and is used to prove a business problem or demonstrate a platform feature.
 You can use it for evaluating stages of cloud adoption.
 Sometimes it's code that is included in production code.
 * A sample is a small example of a specific feature, function, service, or user journey.
 You can reuse a sample or include it in a production application.
 It's typically used to show technical capabilities and a possible approach to solving a technical problem.
-* A starter kit is a production-ready pattern that can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a DevOps pipeline and a Kubernetes cluster.
-A starter kit contains descriptive metadata providing the user with enough information to know what the kit is and does.
-It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
-The output is production-ready out of the box, and can be iterated on for further enhancements, based on IBM best practices.
-Starter kit content isn’t as complex as a demonstration and not as trivial as a snippet or sample.
-They are dynamically created based on the developer’s requirements.

 ## Portable code
 {: #portable-code}